 A good specification should consider how testing will be performed and what test equipment is required.
 This should include pre-testing of relevant systems by the overhauler in advance of component removal/overhaul.
 Testing should be done on the train at system level, prove functionality and involve components that were not directly overhauled but which form part of systems that were overhauled.
 Any issues identified in testing should be analysed for the root cause and used to review the overhaul specification to eradicate or minimise the issue.
 Consideration should be given to which components may/will be disturbed during testing and what might need to be removed.
 Best practice would be to test all disturbed components (pre- and post-overhaul) to ensure functionality.
 The specification should require data captured during overhaul and testing to be easy to manipulate and process.
-For example, spreadsheets and programmes such as Word or Excel are easier to analyse and manipulate than paperwork, scanned documents or PDFs.
+For example, electronic data is easier to analyse and manipulate than paperwork, scanned documents or PDFs.